-At the risk of sounding like a complete heretic of the prevailing cultural paradigm (the one that says you aren’t somebody unless you look like this and have measurable status, money, and power and have achieved so much and so many laud you and confetti you with accolades and seek your mentorship and particular brand of wisdom and counsel and wish to step into your path, if not your shoes), let me share with you some of the observations and explorations I have made concerning life purpose – or – a life with purpose.
+At the risk of sounding like a complete heretic of the prevailing cultural paradigm (the one that says you aren’t somebody unless you look like this and have measurable status, money, and power, and have achieved so much and so many kudoes and accolades), let me share with you some of the observations and explorations I have made concerning life purpose – or – a life with purpose.

 First and foremost, this is a place, a plane (dimensionally speaking) of limitation.
-L I M I T A T I O N. Because things are palpable here, and because actions have consequences, and choice always has results, the tendency for consciousness-in-a-body is to seek the most supportive ways of receiving positive recognition, safety and security.
+L I M I T A T I O N. Because things are palpable here, and because actions have consequences, and choice always has results, the tendency for consciousness-in-a-body is to seek the most supportive ways of receiving positive recognition, safety, and security.
 And because things are palpable here, it is easy to be seduced by the illusion that only palpable things matter.
-That is, what can be materially touched, tasted, felt, (and worn and displayed), is what matters, and what will save us.

-Being physical can be wonderful if our physical needs are met – when we do not have to concern ourselves with having plenty of money, all the education we wish, the best place to live, the best job to have, the most compelling relationships and connections and vacations…it is most often when our needs are NOT met that we are thrown into a process of self-review and self-rebuke, wondering how it is that we do not yet have enough of any of these things to support us so that we can participate dynamically in the external world.
-And yet, it is this fork in the road, where we are by circumstances forced to pause, that leads to tremendous potential for inner wealth.
+Being physical can be wonderful if our physical needs are met.
+When we do not have to concern ourselves with having enough money, education, the best place to live, the best job to have, the most compelling relationships and connections and vacations, life is good.
+It is when our needs are NOT met that we are thrown into a process of self-review and self-rebuke, wondering how it is that we do not yet have enough of any of these things to support us so that we can be dynamic with meaningful lives.
+And yet, when we are by circumstances forced to pause, we may discover the tremendous potential for inner wealth.

 Wait a minute.
-Are you saying that I have to earn my worthiness or right to be here, and that the only way to do this is to go to the same schools, wear the same clothes, frame the same diplomas, and have exquisite cash flow?
-Are you saying that if I don’t have the same physical prowess or constitution or material support that I might as well leave now and hope for a better start later?
+Are you saying that I have to earn my worthiness or right to be here, and that the only way to do this is to go to the best schools, wear the best clothes, have an Ivy League degree, and have abundant cash flow?
+Are you saying that if I don’t have the same physical prowess or constitution or material support that the best have, that I might as well leave now and hope for a better start later?

-If this is the truth that many are working with, then perhaps that is their personal truth.
+If this is the truth that many live with, then perhaps that is their personal truth.
 But it is not mine.
 I have a different take on things.
-The life I have lived veers from the mainstream because my life task and soul agenda have led me on an exploration of a lesser traveled path, yet I am far from alone in this.
+The life I have lived veers from the mainstream because my life task and soul agenda have led me on an exploration of a lesser traveled path, and I am far from alone in this.

 Everyone has limitations.
-These may be material, these may be the expectations of others, and these may be pronounced pressure from family and other influential beings to carve out a certain life.
-It is just that the limitations differ, and they can differ so vastly as to create confusion and cause real angst-driven issues of viability, survivability, and worthiness so that we are compelled to either stand up or fall down.
+Limitations differ, and they can differ so vastly as to create confusion and cause angst-driven issues of viability, survivability, and worthiness so that we are compelled to either stand up or fall down.

 Did you enjoy this post?
 Subscribe to my newsletter and get much more!